rkday/jsipp/design.md

 ##### UAS

 When UAS calls are implemented, the call opener will not run as a scheduled task - instead, the socket manager will alert the call opener whenever it receives a new message that can't be correlated to an existing call.

+##### Rate increase thread

+The rate increase thread runs separately - if the -rate_increase parameter is specified, it is responsible for increasing the rate of the call opener untilit reaches the maximum.

 #### Calls (Call.java, CallPhase.java, MessageAction.java)